selimon2000/Warman-Competition-Robot/README.md

 In 2022, our project was to transport an object from one part of the table to the other side, without touching the middle of the table.
 This demonstrates the issue of transportation between chasms.
 There was a rope wire supported by 2 pylons as an option.

+## My Role
+In a team of 3, I was responsible for the overall system design, programming, and the gondola system.

 ## Our Solution
 Our solution involved having 2 systems
 - 'Vehicle'